Explore ADHD Assessment & Multisensory Learning Support in Campsie.

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-The Role of Multiple Senses in Enhancing Engagement for People with ADHD.
+More Senses = More Engagement for People with ADHD.

-People with ADHD are often diverse learners, and what works perfectly for one person is unlikely to work perfectly for someone else.
-Multisensory learning is key for engaging these types of learners, and it provides our tutors with the ability to combine sensory modalities to aid in skill building and retention.
+Individuals with ADHD are known to be diverse learners, and what may be effective for one person may not necessarily work for another.
+Multisensory learning is crucial for engaging these learners, as it allows our tutors to integrate multiple sensory modalities to enhance skill development and retention.

-Unfortunately, a diagnosis of a child or adult ADHD alone currently does not satisfy the requirements for a successful NDIS application.
-However, ADHD may be considered as an additional element in formulating NDIS plans for those with a diagnosis such as Autism or Intellectual Delay.
+It is important to note that a diagnosis of ADHD alone does not fulfil the requirements for a successful NDIS application.
+However, ADHD can be considered as an additional aspect when developing NDIS plans for individuals with a diagnosis such as Autism or Intellectual Delay.

-At Neurosensory, we are committed to aiding children and adults with ADHD in achieving academic success.
-Whether you require an assessment for a loved one or are looking for an MSL tutor to offer support, we are here to assist you.
+The team at Neurosensory is fully dedicated to helping children and adults with ADHD thrive academically.
+Whether you need an assessment for a loved one or are seeking an MSL tutor for support, we are here to provide the help you need.